 4. Office-related Charges

-Like every business, the real estate business also requires office supplies and other tools for administrative works.
-The large expenses cover rent, events, gatherings, cleaning and maintenance.
+Like every business, the real estate business also requires office supplies and other tools for administrative work.
+The large expenses cover rent, events, gatherings, cleaning, and maintenance.

 5. Marketing Expenses